A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Conclusions and future work

 In this paper, we have developed an alternative geometric procedure to construct symplectic methods for constrained mechanical systems using the notion of discretization map introduced in an earlier paper~\citep{21MBLDMdD}.
 For the particular case of holonomic constraints, the continuous dynamic is used to obtain the geometric integrator because the discretization map focuses on discretizing the tangent bundle of the configuration manifold.
 As a result, the constraint submanifold is exactly preserved by the discrete flow and the extension of the methods to the case of non-linear configuration spaces is straightforward.

-In future work that construction to derive symplectic integrators will be applied to specific holonomic systems defined on differentiable manifolds, as for instance, multibody system dynamics subjected to holonomic constraints.
+In future work that construction to derive symplectic integrators will be applied to specific and concrete holonomic systems defined on differentiable manifolds, as for instance, multibody system dynamics subjected to holonomic constraints.

 A further extension will consider mechanical systems with nonholonomic constraints and characterize the notion of the discrete null space method in that case.